Air Corporate

 Step 5: Complete KYC verification

 All accounts require KYC verification.
-Traditional banks conduct in-person or video interviews focused on the business description, transaction profile, and ownership structure.
+Traditional banks conduct in-person or video interviews.
 Fintech accounts use digital document verification.
 Be prepared to explain your business clearly and provide supporting documents promptly.

 6